My favorites | English | Sign in

 Data Format

-The first column is of type date or datetime, and specifies the date points along the bottom of the chart.
+• The first column is of type date or datetime, and specifies the X value of the point on the chart.
 If this column is of type date (and not datetime) then the smallest time resolution on the X axis will be one day.

 Configuration Options